phlppnhllngr/phlppnhllngr.github.io/content/scm/Git.md

 ## Commit
 - `git add . && git commit -m "..."` -> `git commit -am "..."`
+- fixup
+- ammend
+  - *convenient way to modify the most recent commit.
+It lets you combine staged changes with the previous commit instead of creating an entirely new commit*
+  - `git commit --ammend --no-edit`
+  - *The --no-edit flag will allow you to make the amendment to your commit without changing its commit message*

+## Push
+- force
+- force-with-lease
+  - *safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker or what have you).
+It ensures you do not overwrite someone elses work by force pushing.*

+## pull
+- --rebase
+- --ff-only

 ## Branching
 - <https://learngitbranching.js.org/>